-(2) Approval of the Associate Dean for Student Academic Affairs has been obtained by the course instructor to grade students in a particular course on this basis.
+(2) Approval of the Registrar has been obtained by the course instructor to grade students in a particular course on this basis.

 The grade P entitles a student to credit for the course, but does not affect his or her cumulative index.